+The fact is, there’s no hypoallergenic dog.
+All canines experience some level of dander and shedding and, therefore, may trigger allergies.
 The cause of a pet allergy is exposure to saliva or dander, often on hair that they have shed.
 Pomeranian Dogs are not heavy shedders.

 As with every animal, Pomeranians do have dander but this is unrelated to their hair or the amount they may shed, as it comes from their skin cells.